 Tax Benefits on Home Loan for the FY 2022-23

-The following table shows you the tax benefits for home loan under the corresponding sections of the Income Tax Act, 1961.
+Buying a home is not just a great milestone to achieve but also a significant financial decision to make.
+Home loans are attractive to homebuyers as they offer many tax benefits besides financial assistance.
+The following table shows you the tax benefits on home loan under the corresponding sections of the Income Tax Act 1961.

 |Section 24||Rs.2 lakh per annum|